Reporting routines for the candidates and supervisors at the Department of Mathematics

 Third Semester Meetings

-All doctoral candidates who have begun as Ph.D. students should have a conversation with an appointed committee consisting of at least three members.
+All doctoral candidates who have begun their PhD-studies must have a meeting with an appointed committee consisting of at least three members.
 This meeting should be organized between 12 and 15 months after the candidate’s appointment date.
 The committee evaluates candidate’s progress as compared to the progress plan and the project description submitted with the application for the admission to the PhD programme.

 The purpose of the third semester reporting is to monitor and evaluate the relationship between a supervisor(s) and a candidate, to evaluate candidate's progress and to present the results achieved during the first 12-15 months of the PhD period.